 Only approved tournaments will be allowed at RCSC golf facilities.
 The following criteria for approval will be used:

 - Sponsorship by RCSC Chartered Club.

 - Sponsorship by an organization wherein the majority of membership is constituted by RCSC Cardholders.

-- Tournaments sponsored by non-resident groups may be approved providing adequate play is available for non-tournament play on each side of Grand Ave.
+- Tournaments sponsored by non-resident groups may be approved providing one regulation course is available for non-tournament play on each side of Grand Ave.
 Non-RCSC Cardholder tournaments must be approved by the Director of Golf.
 All applicable tournament requests will be coordinated by the Pro Shop Manager or Director of Golf and submitted to the Director of Golf.
 Any group which disagrees with the decision of the Director of Golf may elevate the request to the Golf Advisory Committee for further consideration.